-Here, we strived to bridge these gaps by assessing the variability of gut bacteriota diversity and composition in wild populations of the bank vole Myodes glareolus, a small mammal reservoir of a large number of infectious agents (e.g., Abbate et al., In_revision).
-We studied the relationships between its gut bacteriota, parasite infracommunities – focusing on gastro-intestinal helminths and pathogenic bacterial infections –, and host and environmental factors that may either influence or indicate the health status (e.g., proxies such as the body mass index (BMI)).
+Here, we strived to bridge these gaps by assessing the variability of gut bacteriota diversity and composition in wild populations of the bank vole Myodes glareolus, which is a small mammal reservoir of a large number of infectious agents (e.g., Abbate et al., In_revision).
+We studied the relationships between its gut bacteriota, parasite infracommunities (focusing on gastro-intestinal helminths and pathogenic bacterial infections) and host and environmental factors that may either influence or indicate the health status of the host (e.g., proxies such as the body mass index (BMI)).
 The current study therefore addressed two main questions: (1) how is the structure (composition and diversity) of the gut bacteriota influenced by host and environmental factors?
-(2) does the structure of gut bacteriota also reflect interactions with gastro-intestinal helminth and pathogenic bacterial communities?
+(2) does the structure of gut bacteriota also reflect associations with gastro-intestinal helminth and pathogenic bacterial communities?

 Material and methods